 - Put your thoughts and expectations in writing, review these periodically to see what worked and what didn’t

-Be Like Yale
+Case Study: Be Like Yale

 What we mean by “be like Yale” is to read their annual endowment report, not for its information, but for its structure.
-FoundationMark doesn’t offer investment advice and certainly very few investors have the means to invest like Yale’s legendary investment team led by David Swenson, but it provides an excellent blueprint for fostering a habit of evaluation and improvement.
+FoundationMark doesn’t offer investment advice and certainly very few investors have the means to invest like Yale’s legendary investment team led by David Swenson, but the report provides an excellent blueprint for fostering a habit of evaluation and improvement.

 Let’s look at a few components of the report that we think are important.